HIPAA, marketing and advertising: How to run compliant campaigns in healthcare

 The benefits of a first-party data marketing strategy include:

-- Trust – As you gather data first-hand from your customers and inform them about all processing purposes, you build trust and solid relationships with them.
+• Patient trust – As you gather data first-hand from users and inform them about all processing purposes, you build trust and solid relationships with them.

 You can use a customer data platform (CDP) to establish and manage a first-party data strategy.
-CDPs are not HIPAA-compliant by default, so to find the right platform you must evaluate its HIPAA compliance as you would for any other marketing tool – we will discuss this in more detail in the next chapter.
+CDPs are not HIPAA-compliant by default, so you must carefully choose the right tool.

 How to find a HIPAA-compliant marketing vendor

 What makes a MarTech vendor the right partner for a HIPAA-covered organization?
-A willingness to sign a business associate agreement (BAA) is essential.
+As mentioned, a willingness to sign a business associate agreement (BAA) is essential.

 Keep in mind that signing a BAA is not a universal solution – evaluate the marketing platform’s agreement, terms of service, and data management processes diligently.